 Romans 12: 2 “Do not be conformed to this world, but be transformed by the renewing of your mind, that you may prove what is the good and acceptable and perfect will of God.”

-This might come as a shock to you when I say that there is no “power in positive thinking” – you can form a habit of thinking positively and consistently, which everyone should.
+This might come as a shock to you when I say that there is no “power in positive thinking.”
+You can form a habit of being positive and consistent, which everyone should.
 There is power in the name of Jesus that transforms you with love, power and self-control (2 Timothy1:7).
-With the Holy Spirit guiding you, the scriptures of the bible will renew your mind to think correctly, not only positively.
+As the Holy Spirit guides you, the scriptures of the bible will renew your mind.
+This will correct your thinking to being positive.
 You can still live in fear even though you are a positive thinking person.

 The power of Jesus’ blood and the power of the word of God will transform your spirit, mind and body.
-There is power in the faith of what God does through His instructions.
-There is power in faith as you believe in something that you cannot see or have, yet believe that it exists and that it will be manifest.
-The word of God is active, sharper than a two edge sword and that is where the power is when you allow the words of the bible to renew your thinking.
+There is power in the faith of what God says through His Word.
+There is power when you believe in something that you cannot see or yet have, but believe that it exists and that it will manifest.
+The word of God is active, sharper than a two edge sword.
+The power is when you allow the scriptures of the bible to renew your thinking.
 As you meditate on the word of God and think positively, this is how you renew your thinking and how you discover the good, acceptable and perfect will of God for your own life.
-If all we needed to do was to think positively, then we are conforming (following) to the world.
+If all we needed to do was to think in a positive way, then we are following rules which may not be correct.
 Romans 12: 2 says we need to be transformed (changed) by the renewing of our minds to test what is acceptable.

 You complete me: